 Your 2018 guide to going solar in New York

 This page is a complete guide to the complicated and sometimes confusing process of installing solar panels on your New York home.
-Since there's a lot of important information to consider, we've separated the page into sections to help you find what you are looking for.
+Since there's a lot to consider, we've separated the page into sections to help you find what you are looking for.
 If you find this page useful, please share it with someone who might also find it interesting!